ShivamH1/Weather_Application/README.md

 ## External APIs Used

-- OpenWeather Geocoder API : To retrieve the latitude and longitude of a location
+- OpenWeather Geocoder API: To retrieve the latitude and longitude of a location
 - OpenWeather Current Weather API: To retrieve the weather information for that location

 ## Dependancy